Soft skills in healthcare improve patient trust, teamwork, and overall care quality.

 7. Time Management

 Time is one of the scarcest resources in healthcare.
 From managing patient rounds and handling administrative work to responding to emergencies, professionals juggle numerous responsibilities.
-Strong time management can be developed through targeted soft skill training for healthcare, ensuring staff can prioritize tasks effectively
+Strong time management can be developed through targeted soft skill training for healthcare professionals, ensuring staff can prioritize tasks effectively

 Modern training platforms like Calibr Learn support time management by offering Microlearning modules.
 These short, focused lessons allow healthcare staff to balance learning with busy schedules, keeping their skills sharp without overwhelming their day-to-day responsibilities.